gravitl/netmaker/docs/_build/html/_sources/oauth.rst.txt

     CLIENT_SECRET: "<client secret of your oauth provider>"
     SERVER_HTTP_HOST: "api.<netmaker base domain>"
     FRONTEND_URL: "https://dashboard.<netmaker base domain>"
+    AZURE_TENANT: "<only for azure, you may optionally specify the tenant for the OAuth>"

 After restarting your server, the Netmaker logs will indicate if the OAuth provider was successfully initialized: